Palm Desert, California: Government

 Palm Desert was incorporated as a city in 1973 and designated a charter city in 1997.
 It operates on a council-manager form of government.
 Residents of Palm Desert elect five non-partisan council members who serve four-year staggered terms, with elections occurring every two years.
-Currently the Palm Desert city council is elected through Single transferable voting (proportional ranked-choice voting).
-The position of mayor is non-elected and rotates annually among the members of the city council.
+Currently the Palm Desert city council is elected through City Council Districts The position of mayor is non-elected and rotates annually among the members of the city council.
 The council serves to pass ordinances, approve budgets, and hire the city manager and city attorney.
 The city manager oversees administrative operations and the appointment of department heads.